FloareDor/A-Modular-Raytracer/README.md

     assignment-2: This directory contains the source files for the assignment.

         main.cpp: The main file containing the rendering loop, OpenGL setup, and input handling logic.
-It also includes functions for       loading OBJ files, reading shader source files, and handling window resize events. source.vs: The vertex shader source code, responsible for transforming vertex positions and passing color data to the fragment shader. source.fs: The fragment shader source code, responsible for determining the final color of each pixel.
+It also includes functions for       loading OBJ files, reading shader source files, and handling window resize events. ebo.cpp: The same as main.cpp but by using Element Buffer Objects (instead of seperate triangles data stucture). source.vs: The vertex shader source code, responsible for transforming vertex positions and passing color data to the fragment shader. source.fs: The fragment shader source code, responsible for determining the final color of each pixel.